Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

 or maybe even: if the user goes live on Twitch a short video is automatically uploaded saying "I am live on Twitch!" and automatically delete video when stream ends.
 (probably possible, fun to try, but would someone use it?)
+- Uploader should probably have some protection against concurrent modification of things.

 #### Things to change on wiki when releasing next update
 - Pressing enter in playlist/preset name box